jonfk/utility-belt/python/git-smart-worktree/SPEC.md

   - **Starting point selection** (only when creating a new branch): options include default branch, any existing branch/tag, or manual ref input.
   - **Worktree removal selection**: entries display `name (branch) · path`.
 Supports multi-select if we want to extend later; MVP removes one at a time.
 - Users can bypass prompts entirely by supplying all positional arguments.
+- When an operating is running and expected to take a while such as cloning or any other long running operation, it should show a loading indicator to the user.

 ## 7. Git Operations & Edge Cases
 - **Admin clone bootstrap**:
   - If missing, run `git clone --no-checkout <origin> <admin_path>`.
   - Subsequent commands use `--git-dir <admin_path>/.git` and `--work-tree <admin_path>` to keep operations scoped to the admin clone when adding/removing worktrees.
+  - Ensure the admin clone is in detach HEAD so that it isn't using any of the branches of the repo and therefore preventing a worktree from using it.
 - **Worktree creation flow**:
   1. Ensure admin clone exists and fetch latest refs (`git fetch origin --prune`).
   2. If target branch exists (local or remote), use `git worktree add <target_path> <branch>`.